thanasistrisp/Project-Emiris/exercise2/README.md

 │   │   ├── generic_search.cc	    # implementation of the generic search on graph (used for mrng)
 │   │   └── handle_output.cc	    # helper function for processing the output
 │   │
-│   ├── gnn						# directory for source files for GNNS (construction, query) implementation │   │   └── gnn.cc
+│   ├── approximate_knn_graph						# directory for source files for GNNS (construction, query) implementation
+│   │   └── ApproximateKNNGraph.cc
 │   │
 │   ├── mrng					# directory for source files for MRNG (construction) implementation │   │   └── mrng.cc